'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 Collins has 22.3 per cent support among committed voters in the poll of 500 Aucklanders - a five-point drop from last month's poll and way short of the 50 per cent support Labour-endorsed mayors Len Brown and Phil Goff secured in each of their two mayoral wins.

-Trailing Collins is Brown on 18.6 per cent support, Molloy on 14.5 per cent, Beck on 12.5 per cent and Lord on 7.2 per cent.
+Trailing Collins is Brown on 18.6 per cent support, Molloy on 14.5 per cent, Viv Beck on 12.5 per cent and Lord on 7.2 per cent.

 The August poll included more candidates and had lawyer and New Conservative co-leader Ted Johnston on 6.4 per cent, Hibiscus and Bays Local Board chairman Gary Brown on 6.2 per cent, John Lehmann on 4 per cent and animal rights campaigner Michael Morris on 3.1 per cent.